 - Don’t enter sensitive information into a public computer: These measures provide some protection against casual hackers who use a public computer after you have.
 But keep in mind that an industrious thief might have installed sophisticated software on the public computer that records every keystroke and then emails that information back to the thief.
 Then it doesn’t matter if you haven’t saved your information or if you’ve erased your tracks.
 They still have access to this information.
 If you really want to be safe, avoid typing your credit card number or any other financial or otherwise sensitive information into any public computer.

 Get protected against the risks of ID theft & fraud and do it for less than you can imagine with our ID Theft Protection Products.
-This protects YOUR WHOLE FAMILY!
-To enroll in our ID Theft Protection services, stop into any First Financial branch or call 866.750.0100.
-Visit our webpage for additional details and information.
+To enroll in our ID Theft Protection services, visit our webpage for additional details and information.

 T.H.I.N.K First because There’s Harm In Not Knowing